bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/install-operator.md

 +++
-title = "Installing the Operator" weight = 15
+title = "Installing the Bionic Operator" weight = 15
 sort_by = "weight"
 +++